jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 * Percent change equals (new minus old) divided by old times 100.
 This was computed in SQL Step 3 after joining each state and year to its prior year.
   * This was used for Year-over-Year percent changes and was used only for QA, not shown in visuals.
 * Bars show the absolute point change from 2012 to 2022 using the magnitude only.
-* Five state benchmarks in the Tableua dashboard are simple unweighted means.
+* Five state benchmarks in the Tableau dashboard are simple unweighted means.
 Florida averages exclude 2021.

 ### Data Quality Assurance (QA) checks
 * **Field integrity:** Topic and Response map correctly to the four indicators after the pivot